a-asif153/html-css-js/README.md

-this repo is for trying fun html, css, js commands
+This repo is for learning html layout, buttons, text and stylization in cssxs